puzzlet/cgkit/doc/source/introduction.rst

 external dependency.
 If cgkit is used to create and process a scene in memory then the following packages might get used:

-* `PyProtocols <http://peak.telecommunity.com/PyProtocols.html>`_: This is a
-  general requirement for scene management used in various places.

 * `PyOpenGL <http://pyopengl.sourceforge.net/>`_: This is only  required when doing OpenGL visualizations, and even then it is only necessary for some particular geometric objects (those that are implemented in Python).
 As long as